CB3 hearing: 02/13/2019

 3) View CB3 Resolution: Available in PDF.

 4) View the video: A curated list of LPC videos of these presentations from March 2014 onward can be found on our YouTube page.
-To see the video from April 9, 2019, click HERE.
+To see the video from 06/20/2019, click HERE and to see the video from April 9, 2019, click HERE.
 Please note that the LPC posts these videos about a week after the presentation.
 Videos include the applicant’s presentation, public testimony (for hearings only), and deliberation by the LPC commissioners.

 —- STATUS OF THIS APPLICATION —-